SaleemShaikh/ml_project2/README.md

 ### 3. Environment variable setting

-Finally, go to the project root folder (the directory contains this README.md file) and execute
+Finally, go to the project root folder (the directory containing this README.md file) and execute

 ```bash